 We provide default inverter parameters with the target model.
 If you want to change the default values, you can update the inverter parameters in the model initialization script associated with the Simulink® model.
-For instructions, see Estimate Control Gains from Motor Parameters.
+For instructions, see Estimate Control Gains and Use Utility Functions.

 This section instructs you to generate code and run the FOC algorithm on the target hardware.

 The example uses a host and a target model.
 The host model is a user interface to the controller hardware board.
 You can run the host model on the host computer.
 The prerequisite to use the host model is to deploy the target model to the controller hardware board.
 The controller in the target model uses the Resolver Decoder block to process the sampled and normalized secondary sine and cosine signals to obtain the shaft (or motor) position.
 The host model uses serial communication to command the target model and obtain the computed shaft angle from the controller.
 You can observe the computed shaft position in the Time Scope block of the host model.

 The example supports this hardware configuration.
 You can also use the target model name to open the model for the corresponding hardware configuration, from the MATLAB® command prompt.

 For connections related to the preceding hardware configuration, see LAUNCHXL-F28069M and LAUNCHXL-F28379D Configurations.

 Generate Code and Run Model on Target Hardware

 1. Complete the hardware connections and open the target model mcb_resolver_f28069m.